-In the digital age that we live in today, social media plays a huge role in the marketing and promotion of a brand and digital communication is paramount to reach the largest market possible.
-Content shared from a company’s official accounts can be effective to a degree, however it can lack sincerity and by encouraging employees to get involved in the endorsement of the company, their message may come across as being more genuine and as less of a marketing ploy.
-Employee advocacy is the fastest growing means of building brand engagement and by prompting staff to post relevant content on their own personal social network accounts and to generate discussion surrounding topics to do with the company, they can assist in sharing a different perspective on the organisation and communicate their values.
-It is probable that a large number of employees already have their own online social networks with whom they communicate, meaning preformed audiences that are available to be accessed.
+In the digital age that we live in today, social media plays a huge role in the marketing and promotion of a brand and digital communication is paramount to reach the broadest market possible.
+Content shared from a company’s official accounts can be effective to a degree, however, it can lack sincerity, and by encouraging employees to get involved in the endorsement of the company, their message may come across as being more genuine and as less of a marketing ploy.
+Employee advocacy is the fastest growing means of building brand engagement, and by prompting staff to post relevant content on their social network accounts and to generate discussion surrounding topics to do with the company, they can assist in sharing a different perspective on the organization and communicate their values.
+It is probable that a large number of employees already have their online social networks with whom they interact, meaning preformed audiences that are available to be accessed.

 An increasing number of firms are adopting this technique to promote their brands; here are three companies who use employee advocacy:

-The platform has been developed in order to help employers curate content that is shared by their staff and includes features such as a stream of approved material available for edit and circulation on their chosen channel.
-The software also provides analytics about the effectiveness and reach of the organisation’s social media activity and can aid the firm with their marketing strategy by identifying room for improvement.
-An application version of the software has also been released this month for use on mobile devices, making it even easier for employees to share content directly from their phone of tablet on the go.
+The platform has been developed to help employers curate content that is shared by their staff and includes features such as a stream of approved material available for edit and circulation on their chosen channel.
+The software also provides analytics about the effectiveness and reach of the organization’s social media activity and can aid the firm in their marketing strategy by identifying room for improvement.
+An application version of the software has also been released this month for use on mobile devices, making it even easier for employees to share content directly from their phone or tablet on the go.

-IBM is one of the world’s biggest and most successful enterprises and with over 200,000 members of staff, they believe that their employees are the biggest influencers for their brand.
-Employees refer to themselves as ‘IBMers’, which standing alone could work as effective advocacy, implying that the staff are proud to associate themselves with the brand and the pet name some what humanises a company which could otherwise be seen as intimidating due to its size.
+IBM is one of the world’s most prominent and most successful enterprises and with over 200,000 members of staff, they believe that their employees are the biggest influencers for their brand.
+Employees refer to themselves as ‘IBMers,’ which standing alone could work as effective advocacy, implying that the staff is proud to associate themselves with the brand and the pet name somewhat humanizes a company which could otherwise be seen as intimidating due to its size.

-IBM have a couple of programs in place to aid their employee advocacy and one of these is their Redbooks Thought Leadership Program.
-What this is, is a platform for sharing a range of ‘thought leadership’ blogs on a range of topics and IBMers are offered the opportunity of taking part in a one week social media residency, in which they are taught how to improve their blogging and social media skills, with the commitment to blog for Redbooks in the future.
-This benefits the company and employees produce quality content relevant to the organisation and share their own stories and experiences.
-There are currently over 2,000 blog posts available to read from over 500 though leaders, covering a variety of different business topics and these can be accessed via desktop or the Redbooks app available for mobile devices.
+IBM has a couple of programs in place to aid their employee advocacy, and one of these is their Redbooks Thought Leadership Program.
+What this is, is a platform for sharing a range of ‘thought leadership’ blogs on a variety of topics and IBMers are offered the opportunity of taking part in a one week social media residency, in which they are taught how to improve their blogging and social media skills, with the commitment to blog for Redbooks in the future.
+This benefits the company and employees produce quality content relevant to the organization and share their own stories and experiences.
+There are currently over 2,000 blog posts available to read from over 500 thought leaders, covering a variety of different business topics and these can be accessed via desktop or the Redbooks app available for mobile devices.